Black Friday AI Writer Deal

 With EtherChannel, the speed of a single logical link equals the sum of all physical links.
 For example, an EtherChannel made of four 1 Gbps Ethernet cables would have a speed of 4 Gbps.
 This technology sounds impressive, but the increased capacity is not the sum of all physical active link speeds.
 One Gbps per conversation is the default on an EtherChannel with four 1 Gbps links.

-By default, each packet traversing the EtherChannel is assigned one of the physical links based on its destination MAC address.
+By default, each packet traversing the EtherChannel is assigned to one of the physical links based on its destination MAC address.
 A workstation communicating with a server through EtherChannel uses only one of the physical lines.
 All communication to that server will use a single EtherChannel physical link.
 This indicates that each user gets 1 Gbps from the EtherChannel.
 It is possible to adjust this behavior to send each packet over a different physical link, although this has limitations for applications like VoIP.
 The advantage is when there are several destinations with distinct paths.

 Cisco Etherchannel Load Balancing Options